Do Cold Water Rinses Make Hair Shine?

 Cold Water (roughly 45-50°F / 10°C): There is little difference in the hair between room temperature to cold water.
 Some hairs seemed to have a more dramatic swelling reaction in cold water than room temperature water.
 No hairs seemed to show a reduction in porosity which would be indicated by flatter-lying cuticles when viewed on the "edge" or by decreased swelling in water compared to room temperature water.

 Warm-hot water (roughly 100°F / 38°C): In warmer water, some hairs are evolving bubbles and showing increased swelling.
-This makes sense because heat speeds up reactions and makes oils more liquid.
 Proteins and oils can diffuse in and out via porosities in the hair more readily so the very warm (hot) water speeds up any swelling with water that will occur.
 We see bubbles evolving around hair when water is moving into the hair and things inside the hair are moving out.
 So maybe the hair is more porous in the warm water, and certainly porous hair is especially vulnerable in warm to hot water.
+Note: I had to use such hot water to keep a high-enough temperature under the microscope.

 Conclusions:

-Hair returns to its original state when its temperature returns to normal.
+Hair returns to its original state when its temperature returns to normal or pre-test appearance.

 My impression: Keep out of the really hot showers and save "ice-cold water over the head" for the coaches of winning football games.
 Or would that be Gatorade?
 Or would that be basketball?

 If you swear cold water works for you - go for it.
 I don't have any love for being in ice-cold water.
-It turns my toes blue.
 I could not find any research supporting the cold water rinse it (and I probably never will - it's not exactly a marketable product).
-I could not produce lower porosity (therefore shinier) hair with cold water.
-That satisfies my curiosity.

-This is a kinking, curly hair (curl is pencil-sized, kinking is fairly close together) of low-normal porosity in the room temperature, cold, and hot water treatments.
+Above is a kinking, curly hair (curl is pencil-sized, kinking is fairly close together) of low-normal porosity in the room temperature, cold, and hot water treatments (left, center, right, respectively).
 In the "before" room temperature photo at left, the cuticle lies closely to the hair.
 In the cold water photo (middle) the blue arrows indicate elevated cuticle scales where the hair is probably swelling during the shock of the cold water.
 At right the blue arrows indicate where the hair is swelling in the hot water.

 Coarse hair with low porosity in room temperature water (left).
 Cuticles lie flat and tight to the hair surface.
 In cold and hot water, there is little change.
 This seems to be common in coarse, low porosity hair, it tends to resist just about everything.
 And that is a good thing.
 Especially if you like hot showers.